eandersonEverfi/product-qa-docs/docs/progressiveDisclosure.md

 waiting for SVG elements

-Navigating to page 3 by clicking the NEXT button - twice
+Navigating to page 2 by clicking the NEXT button - three times

 NEXT button for both clicks should NOT be disabled